Distributed Optimal Coverage Control in Multi-agent Systems: Known and Unknown Environments: Simulation Results

 The simulated results of the proposed method and the Voronoi-based method are shown in Fig. \ref{u1}(b) and Fig. \ref{u1}(c), respectively.
 It is clear that the proposed method is effectively distributed the agents among the information areas compared to the Voronoi-based method.
-The final cost value of the proposed method, as shown in Fig. \ref{u1}(d), is lower than the Voronoi-based method.
-In addition, the estimated density function of the environment in different iterations is shown in Fig. \ref{vfig2}.
-It is worth highlighting that, since the density function of the environment in the third and the current scenario is assumed to be the same, the final configuration and cost in these scenarios remain identical when using the proposed method.
-This outcome is a direct result of global nature of the solutions derived through our method.
+The final cost value of the proposed method, as shown in Fig. \ref{u1}(d), is $50\%$ lower than the Voronoi-based method.
+In addition, the estimated density function of the environment in different iterations is shown in Fig. \ref{vfig2}. {It's worth noting that the final cost and configuration of agents using our method are identical.
+This indicates that our method is less sensitive to local minima along the way.}